 Post-mastectomy I started planning my diet, my short walks, my wrinkle-free clothes to be used during a chemo session, short haircut so that I don’t see long strands of hair falling and scarfs to cover baldness.

 Then came the 1st Chemo.
 I started having hair loss, bone pain, nausea, vomiting, oral & throat ulcerations, loss of appetite, dry skin, hot flushes, mood swings, low energy, and exhaustion.
-But I kept myself busy by continuing my medical practice throughout the treatment.
+All I could do is keeping myself composed rather than crying on its side effects.

-It’s very difficult for me to even imagine the fear, anxiety, stress, agony, faith, hope, love, trust, gratitude that, I experienced while the chemo infusion was going on.
+It’s very difficult for me to even imagine the fear, anxiety, stress, agony, faith, hope, love, trust, gratitude that I experienced while the chemo infusion was going on.

 My innate need to control situations has stopped dead in its tracks, most importantly, I have learned to accept help from others, and I am more compassionate to others’ needs, care and troubles in their lives than ever before.

 Now I say ‘I love you’ with greater conviction than ever before.
 I want to inspire & serve others as I move forward in my life with an even greater sense of purpose.

-I have started working with the Snehaanchal palliative care center to make a difference for terminally ill cancer patients through their last journey.
+I have started working with the ‘Snehaanchal Palliative Care Center’ to make a difference for terminally ill cancer patients through their last journey.
 They have medical, psychological, physical, spiritual, emotional & social pain that is addressed during the stay with us.

 Yes, these patients have special needs, need for special care and love.
 We do go for home visits to take care of patients who wish to be at home during their last days and all of this is done for free.
-Being with these terminally ill cancer patients thought came to my mind — why not to limit the disease before it limits our life.
+Being with these terminally ill cancer patients, a thought came to my mind — why not to limit the disease before it limits our life?
 Hence, I started awareness and screening at the site free of cost.

-A lot of us think that we are invincible but we should start putting ourselves on the to-do list.
+A lot of us think that we are invincible, but we should start putting ourselves on the to-do list.
 Up to 90% of breast cancer can be self-diagnosed, which is why it is important to know the early signs of breast cancer and regularly do self-examinations.